n8n-io/n8n-docs/docs/nodes/credentials/Salesforce/README.md

 ## Using OAuth JWT

 To use the OAuth JWT authentication method with the Salesforce node you need to create a private key.
-Follow the instructions mentioned in the documentation [here](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_key_and_cert.htm) to create a priavte key.
+Follow the instructions mentioned in the documentation [here](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_key_and_cert.htm) to create a private key.

 1. Access your Salesforce Dashboard.
 2. Click on the gear icon in the top right and select ***Setup*** from the dropdown list.